Features in Technical Preview

 Citrix Workspace app provides an enhanced user experience with the TalkBack feature.
 The TalkBack feature helps end users who have difficulty seeing the screen.
 The narrator reads the screen elements aloud when using the UI.

-To use the ChromeOS narrator (ChromeVox), end users must use the keyboard shortcut Ctrl+Alt+Z to turn the narrator on.
-Use the same key combination to turn the narrator off.
+To use the ChromeOS narrator (ChromeVox), end users must use the keyboard shortcut Ctrl+Alt+Z to turn on the narrator.
+Use the same key combination to turn off the narrator.

 Note: